-While it is expected that each student will directly and responsibly address difficult situations which may arise in residence life, the SLAs can, when necessary, offer assistance in resolving difficulties with other residents, securing necessary building repairs or services, etc. CABLE/INTERNET Tenants in McGiffert wanting cable service need to contact Spectrum at 212-358-0900.
-The McGiffert Hall address is 95-99 Claremont Avenue.
-If you just give them the 99 Claremont address they will tell you that such a building does not exist.
+While it is expected that each student will directly and responsibly address difficult situations which may arise in residence life, the SLAs can, when necessary, offer assistance in resolving difficulties with other residents, securing necessary building repairs or services, etc.

+CABLE/INTERNET

 Cable service is not possible or needed for Hastings Hall.